-The directions below allow a computer running Windows 7, 32 or 64-bit, to print to the networked laser printers in the Computing Labs across campus.
+The directions below allow a computer running Windows 7, 32 or 64-bit, to print to the Faculty and Staff HP networked laser printers across campus.
+Please go here for Faculty and Staff Network printing to Konica Minolta MFD's and here for PaperCut Printing in the Computing Labs via MFDs.

 Adding a new printer

 1. Go to Start > Devices and Printers.

 2. In the toolbar, click Add a Printer.